EDI

 Separating and control characters

-In messages, Segments, Data elements, and sub elements can be separated by separators.
-Here are some commonly used separators in EDIFACT messages.
+In messages, Segments, Data elements and sub elements can be separated by separators.
+These separators allow an EDI generator and receiving systems to correctly parse the EDI document.

 • (+) - Data element separator: separates data elements within a segment